+Medicaid Claims

-Medicaid Claims Claims for TPN should be submitted on the CMS-1500.
-The form may be accessed at www.lamedicaid.com.
+Claims for TPN should be submitted on the CMS-1500.
+(See Appendix 37.5.1 for information on how to access this form).

-Medicare Crossover Claims Medicare claims will automatically crossover to Medicaid when the provider is enrolled as a Medicare provider.
+Medicare Crossover Claims

+Medicare claims will automatically cross over to Medicaid when the provider is enrolled as a Medicare provider.

-Note: Refer to 37.7.2 Medicare Part B Crossover Claims for detailed information.
+NOTE: See Medicare Part B Crossover Claims in Appendix G: Medicare Prescription Drug Coverage for additional detailed information.

-Third Party Liability When a recipient has both Medicaid and private insurance, the provider is required to submit the claim to the private insurance first.
+Third Party Liability

+When a beneficiary has both Medicaid and private insurance, the provider is required to submit the claim to the private insurance first.
 The provider's remittance advice from the private insurance company should be submitted with the claim to Medicaid.